How to Heal

 Healing doesn't follow a calendar.

-30 days is a target.
-Not a finish line.
+30 days is a target, for example.
+It's not a finish line.

 You'll know you're healing when: